LawrenceLoz/FormulaShare-DX/README.md

 The project is now launched, and the app approved and published on the Salesforce AppExchange.
 The following is a list of features and areas which may be worked on in future:
 * Lightning interface for metadata rule configuration
-* Automated deployment of triggers and sharing reasons using metadata API (a la the wonderful [DeclareativeLookupRollupSummary](https://github.com/afawcett/declarative-lookup-rollup-summaries))
 * Managed scheduling of batch job and configuration parameters in managed package setup
 * Support for account teams and territory groups
 * Support for assessing user roles directly without a formula field being needed